emolaus/paperquizkiller/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-A node, express and mongo powered site where math teachers can generete tests from a database of math problems and students can take the tests.
+A node, express, angular and mongo powered site where math teachers can generete tests from a database of math problems and students can take the tests.
 The problems are randomized so that two tests are similar but not quite the same.

-Version 0: a bare-bones application setup using express-generator.
+Version 0: a bare-bones application setup using express-generator. </br>
-Version 1: a pitch site and a demo flow of the application
+Version 1: a pitch site and a demo flow of the application. </br>
+Version 2: "distribute" page, and quiz pages generated for each student.  </br>
+Version 3: a rudimentary dashboard with summaries of quiz results.  </br>

 The actual database is not included in the repo.